Matthew-Berthoud/flappy-bird-ai-workshop/workshop-3/README.md

 2. Hidden Layer(s)

     This is where input data gets transformed into output data, through a series of neurons and weights.
-Our model will build the hidden layer for us, over the course of "generations."
-More on this later
+Our NEAT model will build the hidden layer for us, over the course of "generations."
+More on this later.

 3. Output Layer/Node